View James Fayo's Obituary on RecordOnline.com and share memories

 Jimmy was a graduate of NFA, a member of the Bethlehem Fish & Game Club where he was an avid target shooter, an honorary member of Storm King Engine Co., and past Officer of the VFW Post 973.
 Jimmy's extended family and friends will miss his kindness and humor.
 A proud veteran, he enjoyed helping other veterans who needed assistance.

-Visitation will be held from 5-8 p.m. on Monday, June 3 at Brooks Funeral Home, 481 Gidney Ave., Newburgh.
+Visitation will be held from 5 to 8 p.m. on Monday, June 3 at Brooks Funeral Home, 481 Gidney Ave., Newburgh.
 Family will receive friends at 10 a.m. on Tuesday at the funeral home, followed by a graveside service with military honors at 11 a.m. at Orange County Veteran's Cemetery, Goshen.

 In lieu of flowers, donations may be sent to a .
 To send a personal condolence, please visit www.Brooksfh.com or call 845-561-8300.